aileot/nvim-thyme/README.md

 # 🕛 nvim-thyme

-_Once compiled, **ZERO** overhead._
+_Once compiled, **ZERO** overhead_

 A runtime compiler for faster nvim startup.
 Faster!\
-Not for pure lispers, but for the addicts to optimize nvim-startuptime who still need a Fennel runtime compiler.
+Not for pure lispers, but for the enthusiasts to optimize nvim-startuptime who still need a Fennel runtime compiler.

 _Also welcome, **non-lispers**_\